Lwant-02/LikDai-Client/README.md

 ## 🚀 Key Features

 -   🎯 **Multi-Language Support**: Practice typing in both **Shan (Tai Yai)** and **English**.
+-   🌍 **Internationalization (i18n)**: The user interface is available in multiple languages for a global audience.
 -   🔐 **Secure Authentication**:
     -   Sign up and log in with your **Email & Password**.
     -   Log in quickly and securely with **Google OAuth**.